-The pin nailer is useful for finishing, detailed woodworking, and fastening of delicate, thin, and small wood pieces without splitting.
+The pin nailer is useful for detailed woodworking, finishing and fastening of delicate, thin, and small wood pieces without splitting.
 The tool enables you to utilize a wide range of fasteners for job specific performance.
-This makes the process of pinning easy.
-The magazine adjusts to varying fastener sizes automatically, so you’ll never need to make any adjustments for pin lengths and it is powerful enough to penetrate hardwoods.
+It will make the whole process easier.
+It is powerful enough to penetrate hardwoods.

 Pin Nailer Types